 Solution #3: Purchase statistics software, or use R (industry standard and free)

 Our November 2007 newsletter reviewed the capabilities of commercial statistics software.
-Our Summer 2006 newsletter introduced the free R statistical software environment.
+Our Summer 2006 and January 2010 newsletters described the free R statistical software environment.
 All of our courses are taught with either commercial software, or with R. We couldn't get through the routines presented in the first day of our introductory Applied Environmental Statistics course if using Excel.

 References and Links